gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "He must have talked Aft into flying him there."

 She turned to Noxy.
-"I need you to put your boots on and start waking people up—get them to the square.
+"I need you to put your boots on and start waking people up—we have to go after them.
-The soldiers too," she added.
-"And Gas, get Rind here.
+And Gas, get Rind here.
 I want to find out what in the underhells her husband was thinking."

 "What about breakfast?"
 Noxy asked.